 Distracted Driving Facts

-- At least nine Americans die and at least 1,000 are injured daily at the expense of a distracted driver.
+- At least nine Americans die and at least 1,000 are injured daily due to distracted driving.

 - Cell phone use is highest among people between the ages of 16 and 24.

-- Drivers under the age of 20 have the highest rate of distraction-related car accidents.
+- Drivers under the age of 20 have a highest rate of distraction-related car accidents.

-- 5 seconds is the average time your eyes are off the road while driving (this means you can cover the entirety of a football field if driving 55 MPH).
+- Five seconds is the average time your eyes are off the road while driving (this means you can cover the entirety of a football field if driving 55 MPH).

-- The NHTSA reported approximately 660,000 drivers using cell phones while driving during daylight hours across America.
+- NHTSA reports approximately 660,000 drivers use cell phones while driving during daylight hours across America.

 There is no excuse for a negligent act as dangerous and potentially deadly as distracted driving.
-Keeping these facts in mind and putting your phone away while you drive can make a huge difference in keeping Texas roads safe.
-If you or a loved one was a victim of a car accident caused by a distracted or negligent driver, we can help.
+Keeping the facts above in mind and putting your phone away while you drive can make a huge difference in keeping Texas roads safe.
+If you or a loved one was a victim of a car accident caused by a distracted driver, we can help.
 Contact Liggett Law Group today for a free consultation.